Hurricane Camille: Ohio Valley and West Virginia

 As Camille moved inland, it produced rainfall across the southeastern United States and into the Ohio Valley.
 Near Lake Toxaway in North Carolina, rainfall reached 4.92 in, while the highest rainfall in Tennessee was 4.5 in, recorded in Bolivar.
 The rains relieved severe drought conditions in western Tennessee, proving beneficial, although there was minor street flooding.
 Memphis International Airport recorded wind gusts of 32 mph.
 The winds were strong enough to knock down a tree onto a power line.
 West of the storm's center, rainfall reached 2.63 in in Eudora, Arkansas, the highest precipitation total in the state.
 Rainfall totals over 1 in reached southeastern Missouri and into southern Illinois, Indiana, and Ohio.
 Heavier rainfall occurred in central Kentucky, reaching 4.25 in in West Liberty.

 In West Virginia, the highest recorded precipitation was 5.04 in in McRoss.
 The rains caused damaging flash flooding in Nicholas, Greenbrier, and Summers counties.
 The Greenbrier River crested at 17.1 ft, or 3.1 ft above flood stage.
 Two people died in Renick, West Virginia, when floods trapped them in their house.
 In Anjean, floods washed out 30 homes.
-Statewide, the floods damaged or destroyed 356 houses and trailers, including 48 that were destroyed.
+Statewide, the floods damaged 356 houses and trailers, including 48 that were destroyed.
 The floods also damaged or destroyed five businesses, along with 315 farm buildings.
 Statewide damage totaled $750,000.